Bhoos/Foundation/README.md

 # Why create Foundation
 1. react-native is great, but used a lot of space, when working with multiple project.
-And its freaking upgrading to newer versions.
+And it freaked me out every time a new upgrade was released.
 2. Expo is great, but is not as flexible as bare bone react-native.
    (And felt quite slow during development).